polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 }
 ```

-By default, the offchain worker doesn't have direct access to the keys but only to app-specific subkeys for security reason.
-So you need to define the app-specific subkeys which are grouped by their `KeyTypeId` at the top of your runtime as followed:
+By default, the offchain worker doesn't have direct access to user keys (even in development environment), but can only access  app-specific subkeys for security reason.
+You need to define the `KeyTypeId` at the top of your runtime that is used to group your app-specific subkeys as followed.

 **runtime/src/my_runtime.rs**